AesopInteractive/lasso/README.txt

 = 0.9.1 =
 * added ability to insert standard WordPress images and blockquote.
 If Aesop Story Engine is activated, it replaces these with Aesop Story Engine's story components.
 * fixed css class names in toolbar components not being namespaced
+* better iOS compatibility with editing toolbar
+* prepended a ul class to ul.editor-controls and ul.editor-component-controls as well as set letter-spacing to 0 in hopes of clearing up theme CSS conflicting with Lasso CSS.
+Normally this is bad practice (ul.this), but it's better than applying !important.

 = 0.9 =
 * fixed a capability issue where contributors were allowed to publish posts